 Sometimes, depending on the temperature of the market you’re in, you might partner with your Realtor to bid under asking price on a home you’re interested in purchasing.

-There is no guarantee that an offer under asking price will be accepted, but here are three things that you can generally expect when you “go low:”
+There is no guarantee that an offer under asking price will be accepted.
+But here at Rizzo Mattson, REALTORS® we’ve discovered you can typically expect the following three things when you “go low:”

 You Need to Survey the Market